ibm-cloud-docs/security-compliance/collector-customer.md

    ```
    {: codeblock}

-## Installing a collector on a cluster
-{: #install-collector-cluster}

-You can install a collector on a cluster by completing the following steps.
+Complete the following steps to install a collector on a cluster.

 1. After you create a collector in the {{site.data.keyword.cloud_notm}} console, you are invited to download the collector.
 Be sure that you meet the prerequisites.
 2. Select **Download YAML file** to deploy the collector on an IKS or ROKS cluster.
 The registration key is included in the file.